 Who determines what the member contributions will be?

 Why doesn’t Statewide Mutual apply a formula in calculating Member Councils’ member contributions?

 Part of Statewide Mutual’s mission statement is to “…ensure the protection of Members through stable premiums, cost containment and spread of risk.”

 If a formula was in operation, each individual Member Council’s loss ratio would necessarily be a component in the formula.
 Contributions could not be stable if they fluctuated based on claims.

-Neither the Board, nor the Scheme Managers, Jardine Lloyd Thompson (JLT) have seen the benefit of a formula.
+Neither the Board, nor the Scheme Managers JLT Risk Solutions have seen the benefit of a formula.
 However, if the majority of the Scheme’s Members were in its favour, then we would undertake to consider how it would work.

 How are surpluses distributed?

 (a) distributed to Members in such shares as the Board of Management determines;